-Posted in Wrongful Death on June 9, 2015
+Posted on June 9, 2015 in Wrongful Death

 There is a sad story posted on today’s SFGate about the death of Aura Celeste Machado, a 17-year-old jogger.
 She was running on a San Rafael sidewalk and her path was blocked by a large tree that had fallen across the sidewalk.
 She jogged into the street to get around the tree and was struck by a minivan.
 The minivan was going fast enough to literally knock her out of her shoes and she unfortunately succumbed to her injuries.

 The death of a child leaves an irreparable hole in the family’s hearts and is the most emotionally difficult type of case that we handle.
 If this young lady’s parents’ bring a lawsuit against the driver of the minivan, then the allegations will be that he failed to use “due care.”
 The news footage shows that a downed tree blocked the entire sidewalk and part of the street.
 Those circumstances made it reasonably foreseeable to a motorist that someone on foot would leave the sidewalk and enter the street to get around the downed tree.
 The foreseeability of a pedestrian entering the street imposed an obligation on passing motorists to take extra precautions when driving by the scene, such as giving a wide berth and slowing down.
 This driver likely failed to use due care when he drove by this tree.
 There appears to be a solid basis for a suit against the driver.

 The media is reporting that the City of San Rafael owned the tree, and an obvious question is whether the city also faces liability for this tragedy.
 The short answer is probably yes, but the lawyers bringing such a lawsuit will need to be skilled in both prosecuting civil cases against public entities and the legal duties of the owner of a tree.

 BRINGING A LAWSUIT AGAINST A PUBLIC ENTITY – “A TRAP FOR THE UNWARY”